nilsdx/devserv-website/README.md

 npm i
 ```

-Copy and edit `.env.example` with the desired parameters, then run the development server
+Make sure you have newserv running with an HTTP server port configured, then copy and edit `.env.example` with the desired parameters, then run the development server

 ```bash
 npm run dev